frankshearar/Home/Surfacing-PackageType-as-part-of-NuGet-search-protocol.md

 * We will NOT support queries by packageTypeVersion.
 This includes returning it in the search response as of now.
 * PackageType will not be forwarded to the registration.
 There are currently no scenarios that require this.

-1. Request Protocol Updates:
+## 1. Request Protocol Updates:

 	`GET {@id}?q={QUERY}&skip={SKIP}&take={TAKE}&prerelease={PRERELEASE}&semVerLevel={SEMVERLEVEL}&packageType={PACKAGETYPE}`

   * "packagetype" field MAY be provided to further filter results.
   * If "packagetype" is provided, {PACKAGETYPE} MAY BE provided and SHOULD BE any string.
+    * {PACKAGETYPE} search will NOT be case sensitive.
-  * If {PACKAGETYPE} is not a valid package type as per https://github.com/NuGet/Home/wiki/Package-Type-%5BPacking%5D, an emtpy result SHOULD BE returned.
+  * If {PACKAGETYPE} is not a valid package type as per https://github.com/NuGet/Home/wiki/Package-Type-%5BPacking%5D, an emtpy result MUST BE returned.
   * If {PACKAGETYPE} is empty, no filter will be applied.
     * Passing no value to the packageType parameter will behave as if the parameter was not passed.
   * Response will contain packages for which the LATEST VERSION has at least one packageType that matches {PACKAGETYPE}.
   * LATEST VERSION is the latest version as defined by the criteria given in the query.
 Dependent on values of:
 	* prerelease={PRERELEASE}
 	* semVerLevel={SEMVERLEVEL}

-2. Search Response Updates
+## 2. Search Response Updates
-	2.1 Response Shape update:
+### 2.1 Response Shape update:

 	{
 		"totalHits": int,
 		"data": [